 Matenro won the hard-fought battle – votes-wise – as, weirdly enough, the performances in “DEATH RESPECT” were completely tame in comparison with both crew’s participation in the 1st round.

 Crowned Kings, Matenro were set to release a special CD “The Champion“.

 The CD counted not only with Matenro’s winner song but also with a song by The Dirty Dawg titled “T.D.D LEGEND“.

-In 2019, the crew released the hard-hitting パピヨン (Papillon), featured in the compilation album, Enter the Hypnosis Microphone.
+In 2019, the crew released the stylish パピヨン (Papillon), featured in the compilation album, Enter the Hypnosis Microphone.